KennedyClouds/OSCRE/README.md

 ## Computer

 OSCRE is driven by NVIDIA GPU computers.
 Currently, the system is designed upon the [Jetson Xavier NX Developer Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/) which retails for ~$400.
-Note that as of July 2021, these computers are on backorder due to chipset shortages, but this should be alleviated by the end of the year.
+Note that as of July 2021, these computers are on backorder due to chipset shortages.
 It is also possible to drive the camera system with the [Jetson Nano](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-nano/), but write performance is not as good due to the lack of a dedicated M.2 slot and slower CPU/GPU.
 Benchmarking for these platforms is on the to-do list... for educational purposes, the Nano may still be sufficient, as the OS and software will run on either platform.
+Fall 2022 Update: Best option for the computer is now the [reComputer](https://www.seeedstudio.com/Jetson-10-1-H0-p-5335.html) provided by Seeed.
+The internal computer can be removed from the housing and placed into the 3D printed bracket.
+Both Nano and Xavier NX kits provide slots for m.2 SSDs!
+Prices range from $260-$600.

 ## Housings and Structure